 12. LABORATORY REPORTS

-12.1 The results of this procedure are used by owners or operators of separator and tank systems to report annual methane flash emissions to ARB.
+12.1 The results of this procedure are used by owners or operators of separator and tank systems to report annual methane flash emissions to CARB.
 The following information shall be compiled as a report by the laboratory conducting this procedure and provided to the owner or operator each time flash analysis testing is conducted:

 (a) A sketch or diagram of the separator and tank system depicting the sampling location; and,